“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 A view over Mzuzu

-Mzuzu is the capital of North Malawi and the third biggest city in the country.
-Its population though, roughly 220,000 people, is still comparatively low and widespread, making Mzuzu a lively center of gravity but definitely not a crowded city.
+Mzuzu is the capital of Northern Malawi and the third-largest city in the country.
+Its population, though, roughly 220,000 people, is still comparatively low and widespread, making Mzuzu a lively center of gravity but definitely not a crowded city.

-Its setting is very pleasant, amidst the lush valleys of one of the greener parts of Malawi, a gap in the Viphya Mountains, while the temperatures are mitigated by the high altitude (1,250 meters).
+Its setting is very pleasant, amid the lush valleys of one of Malawi’s greener parts, a gap in the Viphya Mountains, while temperatures are mitigated by the high altitude (1,250 meters).

 There are several hiking opportunities straight from Mzuzu, with the Lunyangwa Forest Reserve immediately on the outskirts of town.
-This is a vast and wild mountainous area, full of different species of plants, reptiles (watch out for the poisonous snakes), insects, and birds.
+This is a vast, wild, mountainous area, home to a variety of plants, reptiles (watch out for the poisonous snakes), insects, and birds.

-The city itself is interesting, with restaurants, markets, and bars, but Mzuzu is especially great as a base to explore the surroundings, only 50km both from the wildlife park of Vwadza and the clear lakes of the lake at Nkhata Bay.
-Nyka National Park and Livingstonia are also doable as day trips from Mzuzu.
+The city itself is interesting, with restaurants, markets, and bars, but Mzuzu is especially great as a base for exploring the surroundings, just 50km from both the wildlife park of Vwadza and the clear lakes of Nkhata Bay.
+Nyika National Park and Livingstonia are also doable as day trips from Mzuzu.

-Mzuzu is the only place with proper supermarkets and shops in North Malawi, which also makes it kind of a mandatory stop for Overlanding travelers.
+Mzuzu is the only place in North Malawi with proper supermarkets and shops, which also makes it a kind of mandatory stop for Overlanding travelers.

 We recommend staying at Macondo Camp and Italian Restaurant or at Umunthu (behind ShopRite in the city center)